-Last month we discussed some production parameters for chicken farmers.
-This month we conclude basic production requirements for profitable chicken operations.
+In our first article we discussed some production parameters for chicken farmers.
+Here we conclude basic production requirements for profitable chicken operations.

 Chickens need fresh air at the right temperature.
 Never be tempted to compromise on the supply of fresh air when, for example, you may need to increase the temperature when it’s cold.
 Change the method of heat supply to the chicken house without reducing air or air flow.

 If the poultry house is hot and stuffy, the birds will be uncomfortable and won’t eat or drink which will have an impact on production.
 Once the health of your chickens is affected the way is open to bacterial and viral infections.

 - Dust and ammonia damage the chicken’s respiratory system.